guptashraddha2016/Diabetes-Data-Analysis/README.md

  # Expaination
    In this file, I Took a diabetes dataset and create a different model using Linear Regression algorithm and check the accuracy .

+  # Dataset
+   Data Set Characteristics:
+   Number of Instances: 442
+   Number of Attributes: First 10 columns are numeric predictive values
+   Target: Column 11 is a quantitative measure of disease progression one year after baseline